OmarMoataz/creative_outlet/README.md

+API app for creative outlet: Share your thoughts with the world without the clutter.

-This project is built with the Ruby on Rails framework.
+This API is built on the Ruby on Rails framework.

-The main purpose is to learn more about authentication and how to couple that with a reddit-like (for lack of a better comparison) app.

-Want to see the app in action? http://creativeoutlet.herokuapp.com/

-Major update 1.0:
-- Added following/unfollowing users.
-- Added customized feed for registered users based on who they follow.